 - Successive Loops determines whether to insert loops after contacting new geometry.

-- Destroy End determines whether to delete open faces after the extrusion, simulating a boolean operation.
+- Destroy End determines whether to delete open faces after the extrusion, simulating a boolean hole.

-These options are hard to explain, try using a subdivided cube to see exactly what I mean. 🙂
+These options are hard to explain, try looking at the video to see exactly what I mean.

 Also, there is the ability to snap to existing loops while holding ctrl.